Definition of Reckless Driving

 - Was the driving pattern exhibited by the accused intentional, knowing, and purposeful, or were there extenuating circumstances at play?

 - Were there persons or property nearby to endanger?

 - Are the witnesses relied upon by the prosecution reliable?
 If a police officer is making the allegations, are the allegations supported by the in-car video (if one is available)?

 - Are there other witnesses to contradict the accusations made by the prosecution?

 - Is the charge based exclusively on an allegation of excessive speed?

 Speed Alone is Insufficient

-At least two appellate courts in Florida have further suggested that “grossly excessive” speeds may alone be sufficient for a conviction.
+Notwithstanding this general rule, at least two appellate courts in Florida have suggested “grossly excessive” speeding may alone be sufficient for a conviction.
 See Rubinger v.
-State, 98 So.3d 659, 662 (Fla.
-4th DCA 2012) (reserving future cases for consideration where speed is ‘grossly excessive’); Luzardo v.
-State, No. 3D13-1678, October 1, 2014 (Fla.
-3d DCA 2014) (stating that a speed of 120 miles per hour in a 55 mile per hour zone might alone be sufficient for Reckless Driving).
+State, 98 So.
+3d 659, 662 (Fla.
+4th DCA 2012) (reserving future cases for consideration where speed is ‘grossly excessive’); Luzardo, 147 So.
+3d at 1089 (commenting that a speed of 120 miles per hour in a 55 mile per hour zone might alone be sufficient for a conviction).

 Careless Driving or Negligence is Insufficient

 Evidence indicating mere careless or negligent driving is insufficient to sustain a reckless driving conviction.
 McCreary v.
 State, 371 So.
 2d 1024 (Fla., 1979).
 The actions of the defendant must be willful or wanton in nature.